AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-03-10-SixthWeekProgress.md

 <a href="https://www.youtube.com/watch?v=1UvTNMH7zDo">https://www.youtube.com/watch?v=1UvTNMH7zDo</a>

 First step, I started with the implementation of signup functionality.
 I designed a simple html page that asks for the user information and has a sumbit button.
-One great learning here is <code>{% csrf_token %}</code> which is a Cross-Site Request Forgery (CSRF) token to a form that is used as a security measure to protect against CSRF attacks, which are a type of attack where an attacker can trick a user into executing unwanted actions on a website, by submitting a form with malicious data.
+One great learning here is <code>csrf_token</code> which is a Cross-Site Request Forgery (CSRF) token to a form that is used as a security measure to protect against CSRF attacks, which are a type of attack where an attacker can trick a user into executing unwanted actions on a website, by submitting a form with malicious data.
 Once the user completes the form, the application call the function from views.py.In this function I took all the parameters passed from the interface into the parameters and the used the create_user function of the auth library to create the user.

 ```python
         myuser = User.objects.create_user(username, email, pass1)